-Dill thrives in a sunny, sheltered spot and likes fertile, well-drained soil.
+When planning a kitchen garden, be mindful that dill thrives in a sunny, sheltered spot and likes fertile, well-drained soil.
 It requires regular watering, especially in hot weather – digging in garden compost or well-rotted manure to the earth will help to retain moisture.
 Be careful not to overwater, however, as the plants won’t thrive if they’re in waterlogged compost.

 Monty Don says, 'Dill is best grown outside in the open air and sunshine, but will do well in a deep pot.'

 He adds, 'Sow a line of seed in the ground and it will grow fast to provide leaves, flowers and seed for cooking.'

 If you like the idea of growing dill in containers, sow the seeds in large pots (1 to 2ft (30 to 60cm) in depth) in peat-free multipurpose compost.

 The temperature should be above 60ºF (15ºC) so keep the pots indoors on a sunny windowsill as necessary during early spring.
 When the seedlings are around 3in (8cm) tall, they should be thinned out to 4in (10cm) apart.